 A good idea is to clean up their poop as soon as they eliminate.
 We also train the pups to do their potty on paper stripes, that way they cannot eat it.

 You should also check his or her nutrition, as he or she might miss some nutrients from their diet.
 You can try probiotics or one of the several products which are designed to stop or restrict poop eating and help them digest food easier.
-An other option is to sprinkle his or her food with garlic, parsley or pepper spray.
+An other option is to sprinkle his or her food with parsley or pepper spray.

-Training might also help, here is the tip from one of our clients, Donna shared in the Tomkings Frenchie Family:
+Here is the tip from one of our clients, Donna shared in the Tomkings Frenchie Family:

 “When we went outside, she would poop and as soon as I saw her turn to start indulging herself, I made a sharp ‘eh’ sound but would not look in her direction, just side glance.
 It would catch her off guard and she would move away.
 I did that every time so she would associate the sound with the eating of the poop.
 She no longer eats her poop outside, but if she occasionally poops in her crate, she may, but she does not do it all the time.”

 As with any training, consistency is key, and if he or she stays away from his or her poop, give a reward.